 - 1. Explore the possible practical applications of the various theories that have been formulated so far in the present semester. - 2.
-Look up the national and international cases related to the theories which they are studying in the present semester. - 3.
-Visit the prisons/juvenile homes/juvenile courts/rehabilitation centers/high courts/district courts/family courts etc. according to the requirement of the topic chosen by them and assess the current situation.
+Look up the national and international cases related to the theories that they are studying in the present semester. - 3.
+Collect the sample and do research according to requirement of the topics.